dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 - this section’s definition of polarity in sociophysical systems (perhaps quantified by some data science component) holds when Brouwer’s fixpoint theorem holds.
-When a Brouwer translation is necessary, the principle of polarity breaks down.
+When a Brouwer translation is necessary, the principle of polarity breaks down in systems of vector spaces.
 This is essentially equivalent to the last sentence of section 15.

 - TODO: how will disnormalization affect international relations?
   - impacts to sociocultural & domestic political norms will tend to